foundersandcoders/mc-client-side-validation/README.md

 In this challenge, you'll be **styling and validating a sign up form**, a common use case for client-side validation.

+### Learning Outcomes
+Understand:

+* what client side validation is

+Be able to implement:

+* client-side validation on an HTML sign up form

 ## What is client-side validation?

 Form validation is the process of checking the user has entered the required information in the correct format.
 As a simple example, usually an email address input must contain an '@' symbol.